Globalkmaria/ReadyBooks/README.md

 # ReadyBooks
+- Webpage was deployed with AWS but currently the webpage is down.
 - You can purchase an e-book and read an e-book in ReadyBooks.
 - (* This is a toy project, not a real service)